 The small surf community of Pleasure Point is located in an unincorporated area of Santa Cruz County, nestled between Moran Lagoon and 41st Avenue, adjacent to the Monterey Bay.
 Nearly a dozen famous surf breaks make this an ideal destination for skilled surfers.
 It’s a classic beachside town and the genesis of surf culture in Santa Cruz – home to wetsuit pioneer Jack O’Neill – where locals mix effortlessly with visitors eager to capture that authentic surf vibe.

 The commercial hub of Pleasure Point sits at the cross of 41st Ave and Portola Dr. Numerous shops and boutiques line palm tree-fronted 41st Ave.
-You’ll find an endless array of surf and skate gear, beach apparel, coastal home decor and vintage/resale clothing.
+You’ll find an endless array of surf and skate gear, beach apparel, coastal home decor, and vintage/resale clothing.

 Look for ‘The Hook’ – a popular surf spot with a scenic overlook that attracts onlookers at the southern end of 41st Ave.
-It’s a great place linger, scope surfers and boogie boarders and breathe in beauty of the Monterey Bay.
+It’s a great place linger, scope surfers and boogie boarders and breathe in the beauty of the Monterey Bay.

 Visit at the end of June for the annual Pleasure Point Street Faire.
-This event highlights all this little surf subsect has to offer: skateboarding, food trucks, games and more!
+This event highlights all this little surf subsect has to offer: skateboarding, food trucks, games, and more!
 Take part in this celebration of a little slice of heaven to wave riders everywhere.